nestjs/docs.nestjs.com/content/microservices/basics.md

 #### Event-based

-While the request-response method is great when you have to constantly exchange messages between services, it brings too much unnecessary overhead that is completely useless when you just want to publish **events** (without waiting for a response).
+While the request-response method is great when you have to constantly exchange messages between services, it brings too much unnecessary overhead that is useless when you just want to publish **events** (without waiting for a response).
 For instance, you would like to simply notify another service that a certain situation has happened in this part of the system.
 Thus, we provide a support for event-based communication as well.

 In order to create an event handler, we use the `@EventPattern()` decorator which is imported from the `@nestjs/microservices` package.